Thesis Committee Member(s)

 Thesis - Open Access

 The author asserts in this thesis that the ideals of the patriarchal colonial power continue to effect representations of women made by postcolonial authors.
 To support her theory, she looks at literature from three former English colonies for the purpose of continuity and language comprehension.
 She discusses three nations: Nigeria, due to its geographical location in the highly colonized African continent as well as large number of famous postcolonial authors which it has bred; the Caribbean based both on its diverse culture and identity as well as on the continuing struggles with colonialism that it faces; and India due both to its extremely long history of colonial occupation and the level at which many English customs have been integrated into the society.
 The author then reviews the works of both a male and a female author from each country in order to assess whether the gender of the author affects how they represent women.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Tracy, Olivia R., "Hundreds of Years in Every Face: Continuing Colonial Influence On Postcolonial Representations of Women" (2012).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 580.